Comparative public management reform: Cases of policy transfer in Thailand and Malaysia

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Poocharoen, Ora-orn, "Comparative public management reform: Cases of policy transfer in Thailand and Malaysia" (2005).
 Public Administration - Dissertations.
-Paper 10.
+10.